 Mobile Application Taxonomy¶

 Also, this guide uses the term "app" as a general term which refers to any kind of application that runs on a mobile OS.
-Usually, apps run directly on the platform for which they’re designed, run on top of a smart device’s mobile browser, or they use a mix of these two methods.
-In this chapter, we will develop a mobile app taxonomy which will fit all apps into categories then discuss the variations of each app category.
+Usually, apps run directly on the platform for which they're designed, run on top of a smart device's mobile browser, or they use a mix of these two methods.

 Native Apps¶

 If a mobile app is developed with a Software Development Kit (SDK) for developing apps specific to a mobile OS, they are referred to as native to their OS.
-If we are discussing a native app, we presume is was implemented in a standard programming language for that mobile operating system - Objective-C or Swift for iOS, and Java or Kotlin for Android.
+If we are discussing a native app, we presume it was implemented in a standard programming language for that mobile operating system - Objective-C or Swift for iOS, and Java or Kotlin for Android.

 Because they are designed for a specific OS with the tools meant for that OS, native apps have the capability to provide the fastest performance with the highest degree of reliability.
 They usually adhere to platform-specific design principles (e.g. the Android Design Principles), which usually leads to a more consistent user interface (UI) compared to hybrid or web apps.
 Due to their close integration with the operating system, native apps generally can directly access almost every component of the device (camera, sensors, hardware-backed key stores, etc.).